 Keratoconus and Vision Loss

 Keratoconus is a common condition, affecting about one in every thousand people.
 Onset occurs early in life.
-The condition may first be discovered when a young patient has rapidly advancing myopia and requires a new lens prescription frequently.
+The condition may first be discovered when a young client has rapidly advancing myopia and requires a new lens prescription frequently.
 Once identified, various treatments are available to halt the progression of the condition, including corneal cross linking.
 To repair vision, it is typically necessary to implant the Intacs® in each eye.
 As keratoconus is a progressive disease, a person may have severely impaired vision, significantly impacting quality of life.

 Get Help from the Waring Vision Institute in Charleston, SC

 If you or your child have been diagnosed with keratoconus, it is imperative that a treatment plan is developed as soon as possible.
 At the Waring Vision Institute, a luxurious, state-of-the-art vision clinic, we offer the most advanced treatments available, including Intacs® surgery.
 When it comes to your vision, you want a top ophthalmologist to assist you.
 Dr. George Waring IV is a recognized authority and is consistently involved in clinical trials, research, and the development of new and better treatments.
+Moreover, Dr. Michael DeCourcey, another highly esteemed ophthalmologist at our institute, is equally dedicated to delivering the highest level of care and innovation in treating keratoconus.